 My dissertation, Striking Women: Performance and Gender in Ancient Jewish Literature, was about three “woman warrior” characters in the Bible and ancient Jewish literature: Jael in Judges 4-5, Judith, and the re-imagined Jael in Pseudo-Philo’s Biblical Antiquities 31.
 I use queer-theoretical frameworks to show how the characters’ masterful performances of “womanhood” allow them to be effective assassins.
-I am currently seeking a publisher for the revised version of the dissertation.
+A revised version of the dissertation, entitled Women in Drag: Gender and Performance in Early Jewish Literature, is under contract with Gorgias Press, to be published in the Biblical Intersections series.

 In April 2014, I entered Vanderbilt’s 3-Minute Thesis competition.
 Developed at the University of Queensland, the 3MT gives graduate students the opportunity to explain their dissertation research to a non-specialist audience.
 Presentations must be both fun and informative.
 No notes are allowed, and participants are limited to one static PowerPoint slide.
 The three-minute limit is no joke; if a participant goes over by even one second, he or she is disqualified.
 Out of about 55 Vanderbilt Ph.D. students who competed, I placed second!
 You can watch my talk here: